-It has been a busy day, of car cleaning, grass cutting, housekeeping and the like, punctuated by some odd moments of multi-coloured beauty.
+It has been a lazy day, lounging half asleep on the sofa, nursing a rotten cold.
 The mind wanders down odd paths at such times and I have been thinking a lot about the whole idea of love.
 It is, after all, possibly the most important of human emotions and one that preoccupies us more than any other.

 We seek it on many levels and in many ways, from the filial to the romantic, from the parental and the passionate to the divine.
 We call it by many names that may not at first be obvious, hiding it in plain sight as with so many other things of deep significance.

 Friendship is love, so is kindness, compassion, tenderness… the thoughtfulness that picks up the phone or opens a door, the small everyday gestures we make.
 They are all aspects of it, facets of that same precious jewel.

 We seek it, consciously or unconsciously, all our lives.
 There is a warmth when we know ourselves to be loved, we feel complete when we share love, alive when we give it… even when things do not run smoothly, even when there is hurt or pain or the prospect of loss, there is something deep within us that is nourished and completed by the giving of love.